skypilot-org/skypilot/docs/source/reference/local/cluster-config.rst

       ssh_user: ubuntu  # User account.
       ssh_private_key: ~/.ssh/ubuntu.pem  # Private keypair.

-    # Admin's python path for launching jobs on the local cluster.
+    # Path to the python binary to be used by SkyPilot.
+Must be the same on all nodes and executable by all users.
-    # This field is only visible for regular users.
+    # This field is only specified in the distributable YAMLs for users.
     python: /usr/bin/python3